Puriney/cna_loc2geneid/README.md

 Only human genome is supported because internally the Snakemake file explicitly changes the chromosome 23 and 24 to X and Y, respectively.

-There are genes overlapping more than one VarBins.
-In this case, these genes are excluded.
-Only those genes (gene_id) with one VarBin overlapped are taken.